maurovanetti/maurovanetti.github.io/_posts/2024-09-02-tomorrow-tomorrow-and-tomorrow-en.md

 tags: lit games en
 original: tomorrow-tomorrow-and-tomorrow
 ---
-"Tomorrow, Tomorrow, and Tomorrow" by **Gabrielle Zevin** is a novel about love, video games, loss and love (in the ambiguous, or rather, extended, meaning "love" has in English).
+"Tomorrow, Tomorrow, and Tomorrow" by **Gabrielle Zevin** is a novel about work, video games, loss and love (in the ambiguous, or rather, extended, meaning "love" has in English).

 {% include figure.html file="ttat.jpeg" alt="The beautiful cover of the book" %}